termicoder/termicoder/README.md

 View, Code, Submit directly from terminal
 Made with :heart: by Divesh Uttamchandani

 ### A python based command line interface for helping in competitive programming.
-### The project aims at automating the process of coding, testing and submitting problems to Online Judges so that one can concentrate only on algorithms
+Termicoder aims at automating and simplifying the process of coding, testing and submitting problems to Online Judges so that one can concentrate only on algorithms

 **Note: Termicoder is in its alpha stage and has only been tested on Ubuntu + python3.
 Support for other configurations is being worked on, if you are using some other platform and encounter errors, do create an [issue](https://github.com/diveshuttam/termicoder/issues) for them.**
 **For windows one can also try using [Bash on Ubuntu on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) ; most features have been tested out there and work as expected.**